Suffolk Bat Group

 Please contact the Bat Conservation Trust's National Bat Helpline on 0345 1300 228.

 The helpline is open Monday to Friday 9:30am to 4.30pm.
-An out-of-hours helpline, run by volunteers, operates between May and Setepmber for emergencies only - weekdays 6pm to 10pm, weekends & bank holidays 10am to 10pm.
+An out-of-hours helpline, run by volunteers, operates between May and September for emergencies only - weekdays 6pm to 10pm, weekends & bank holidays 10am to 10pm.

 If you find a bat or a roost...

-Suffolk Wildlife Trust can conduct bat surveys for communities groups, churches, and private landowners - get in touch with us.
 Developers and large landowners can contact our Wilder Ecology consultancy for paid bat surveys.

 For all other bat issues, visit the Bat Conservation Trust's dedicated webpage: